 What is anal cancer?

-The anal canal is surrounded by a sphincter, which is a circular muscle that keeps feces from coming out until it is relaxed during a bowel movement.
+The anal canal is surrounded by a sphincter, which is a circular muscle that keeps feces from coming out until it relaxes during a bowel movement.

 Many types of tumors can develop in the anus.
-Not all of these tumors are cancers -- some are benign (non-cancerous).
-There are also some growths that start off as benign but over time can develop into cancer.
+Not all of these tumors are cancers – some are benign (non-cancerous).
+Some growths start off as benign but over time can develop into cancer.
 These are called pre-cancerous conditions.
 This section discusses all of these types of abnormal growths.

 Benign (non-cancerous) anal tumors

 Polyps: Polyps are small, bumpy, or mushroom-like growths that develop in the mucosa or just under it.
-There are several kinds, depending on their cause and location.
+There are several kinds.

-- Inflammatory polyps arise because of inflammation from injury or infection.
+- Inflammatory polyps start because of inflammation from injury or infection.

 - Lymphoid polyps are caused by an overgrowth of lymph tissue (which is part of the immune system).
 Small nodules of lymph tissue are normally present under the anal inner lining.

 - Hypertrophied anal papillae are benign growths of connective tissue that are covered by squamous cells.
-They are simply an enlargement of the normal papillae, which are small folds of mucosa found at the dentate line.
+They are simply enlarged normal papillae, which are small folds of mucosa found at the dentate line.
 Hypertrophied anal papillae are also called fibroepithelial polyps.

 Skin tags: Skin tags are benign growths of connective tissue that are covered by squamous cells.
-Skin tags are often mistaken for hemorrhoids but they are not truly hemorrhoids.
+Skin tags are often mistaken for hemorrhoids (swollen veins inside the anus or rectum), but they are not truly hemorrhoids.

-Condylomas: Condylomas (also called warts) are growths that occur just outside the anus and in the lower anal canal below the dentate line.
-Occasionally condylomas can be found just above the dentate line.
+Anal warts: Anal warts (also called condylomas) are growths that occur just outside the anus and in the lower anal canal below the dentate line.
+Occasionally they can be found just above the dentate line.
 They are caused by infection with the human papilloma virus (HPV).
-People who have had condylomas are more likely to develop anal cancer (see “Potentially pre-cancerous anal conditions” below and the section “What are the risk factors for anal cancer?”).
+Anal warts are unlikely to develop into anal cancer, but people who have had anal warts are more likely to get anal cancer (see “Potentially pre-cancerous anal conditions” below and the section “What are the risk factors for anal cancer?”).

 Other benign tumors: In rare cases, benign tumors can grow in other tissues of the anus.
 These include:

-- Leiomyomas -- develop from smooth muscle cells
+- Leiomyomas: Benign tumors that develop from smooth muscle cells

-- Granular cell tumors -- develop from nerve cells and are composed of cells that contain lots of tiny spots (granules)
+- Granular cell tumors: Tumors that develop from nerve cells and are composed of cells that contain lots of tiny spots (granules)

-- Hemangiomas -- start in the lining cells of blood vessels
+- Hemangiomas: Tumors that start in the cells lining blood vessels

-- Schwannomas -- develop from cells that cover nerves
+- Schwannomas: Tumors that develop from cells that cover nerves

 Potentially pre-cancerous anal conditions